Berry380/Projects/TeacherToolbox/READEME.md

 This is my first attempt at a website, so I mainly learned the languages for web development(HTML, JS CSS), alongside github and Firebase

 The most complex features include:
-* chat room feature
+* Chat room feature
-* student tracker(attendence, grades, general preformance, all stored in firebase),
+* Student tracker(attendence, grades, general preformance, all stored in firebase),
-* student team creation
+* Student team creation
-* random stuendt selector
+* Random stuendt selector